011. pipe exclusion with splice() under Linux

 This page is open-source, you can find it at GitHub, and contribute and/or yell at me there.

 Like what you see?
-Consider giving me a follow over at social medias listed here, or maybe even a sending a buck or two patreon my way if my software helped you in some significant way?
+Consider giving me a follow over at social medias listed here, or maybe even a sending a buck liberapay donate or two patreon my way if my software helped you in some significant way?

-Automatically generated with Clang 14's C preprocessor on 11.09.2023 01:31:48 UTC from src/blogn_t/011-linux-splice-exclusion.html.pp.
+Compiled with Clang 19's C preprocessor on 04.09.2025 20:51:39 UTC from src/blogn_t/011-linux-splice-exclusion.html.pp.

 See job on builds.sr.ht.